 Step 14.
 Learn About Continent Locking

-As you know, PlanetSide 2 has four continents.
-Unfortunately, there are not enough players to keep the action going on all of them.
-So Continent Locking System was implemented.
+PlanetSide 2 has four continents.
+Unfortunately, there are not enough players to keep the action going on all of them, so usually you will see two or three continents locked.

 Locking a continent gives the faction a global benefit, which persists until the continent is locked by another faction:

 - Amerish – base generators will automatically repair.

 - Indar – base turrets take longer to overheat.

 - Esamir – allied Capture Points will passively increase shields of nearby infantry.